Eating healthily during pregnancy is important for your own health and the health of your developing baby.

 It's important to eat a varied and balanced diet during pregnancy to provide enough nutrients for you and the development and growth of your baby.

-If you’re pregnant and a vegetarian or vegan, you need to make sure you get enough iron and vitamin B12, which are mainly found in meat and fish, and vitamin D.
+If you're pregnant and a vegetarian or vegan, you need to make sure you get enough iron and vitamin B12, which are mainly found in meat and fish, and vitamin D, calcium and iodine.

 Iron in your diet

-Good sources of iron for vegetarians and vegans are:
+Good sources of iron for vegetarians and vegans include:

 Vitamin D in your diet

 From late March or early April until the end of September, most people should be able to get enough vitamin D from sunlight.

 Although we get vitamin D from sunlight, vegetarian food sources include: